 By Pierre Savary

-LILLE, France (Reuters) - Former IMF chief Dominique Strauss-Kahn was taken in for questioning on Tuesday by police investigating an alleged prostitution ring run out of the northern French city of Lille.
+LILLE, France (Reuters) - Former IMF chief Dominique Strauss-Kahn is to be questioned next week by police investigating an alleged prostitution ring in Lille, northern France, a police source said.

-The New York maid is pursuing him in a civil action.
+The maid, Nafissatou Diallo, is now pursuing him in a civil action after prosecutors dropped criminal charges.